The Karen Dunbar Show

 The Karen Dunbar Show was a Scottish comedy sketch show that aired on BBC One Scotland, starring comedian and actress Karen Dunbar.
 It was produced by BBC Scotland.
 It also starred actor and musician Tom Urie.

-Theme

-The original theme tune which was used on Series 1 and 2, has a similar sound to the David Essex song Hold Me Close.

 Concept

-There were many recurring characters, such as Shoeless Josie, a blonde drunkard, often seen carrying a bag of chips, and Almost Angelic, a Pub 'n' Club duo from Ayrshire, consisting of Angela Silvery and her tolerant husband Ricky.
+Recurring characters in the show included Shoeless Josie, a blonde drunkard, often seen carrying a bag of chips, and Almost Angelic, a Pub 'n' Club duo from Ayrshire, consisting of Angela Silvery and her tolerant husband Ricky.

 Episodes

-To date, there have been three series of 6 episodes each (2003–2005) and one, the 2006 series, consisting of four.
+There have been three series of 6 episodes each (2003–2005) and one, the 2006 series, consisting of four.
 Directors included Ron Bain and Iain Davidson.
-Many writers contributed to the series, including: Gordon Robertson (2005), Graeme Sutherland (2003–2005) and Ben Verth (2005).
+Writers contributed to the series included: Gordon Robertson (2005), Graeme Sutherland (2003–2005) and Ben Verth (2005).